LibrariesHacked/library-carpentry/everyone-loves-maps/group-exercise.md

 ### Part B: Feedback

-Each group will feedback and we'll discuss the data we could analyse.
+Each group will feedback and we'll discuss the data we could analyse in libraries.